 Julian also performs organ duets with Benedict Lewis-Smith as the Oxbridge Organ Duo – recent engagements include Kristiansand Cathedral in Norway and the Victoria International Arts Festival in Gozo.
 Their debut recording of Stravinsky's Firebird in a transcription by Guy Bovet was released to unanimous critical acclaim in 2018.

-Future engagements include further tours to the USA and a performance at Hong Kong Cultural Centre in 2023.
+This year Julian will tour to the USA and give a performance at Hong Kong Cultural Centre.

 Marion Lea studied at the Royal Academy of Music, where, among other awards, she won the Bach Prize adjudicated by Myra Hess, and taught as a sub-professor.
 As a freelance pianist and accompanist she has performed in recitals and concerts with many singers and instrumentalists and broadcast on both television and radio.